Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Introduction

 We would like to emphasize that the results in \cite{bungert2022geometry} are proved for \emph{open balls} $B(x,\eps)$ in \labelcref{eq:AT} and this will also be the setting of the present paper.
 Usually, adversarial training is defined using closed balls which does not change the model drastically but requires more care with respect to measurability of the underlying functions, see the discussion in \cite[Remark 1.3, Appendix B.1]{bungert2022geometry}.
-For a different approach to proving existence---using a closed ball model---we refer to the work \cite{awasthi2021existence} by Awasthi et al. We would also like to point the reader to the follow-up papers \cite{awasthi2021calibration,frank2022consistency} studying consistency of adversarial risks.
+For a different approach to proving existence---using a closed ball model---we refer to the work \cite{awasthi2021existence} by Awasthi et al., and the follow-up paper \cite{awasthi2021calibration} studying consistency of adversarial risks.

-The focus of this paper will be on the asymptotics of the functional $\TV_\eps(\cdot;\mu)$ in \labelcref{eq:TV_AT}.
-In fact, we will work with the associated perimeter functional $\Per_\eps(A;\mu) := \TV_\eps(\chi_A;\mu)$ since all statements, in particular Gamma-convergence, proved for the perimeter directly carry over to the total variation (see \cref{sec:applications}).
+The focus of this paper will be on the asymptotics of the functional $\TV_\eps(\cdot;\bm{\rho})$ in \labelcref{eq:TV_AT}.
+In fact, we will work with the associated perimeter functional $\Per_\eps(A;\bm{\rho}) := \TV_\eps(\chi_A;\bm{\rho})$ \ksr{for $A\subset\X$} since all statements, in particular Gamma-convergence, proved for the perimeter directly carry over to the total variation (see \cref{sec:applications}).
 This perimeter was shown in \cite{bungert2022geometry} to be of the form